 HCPC has delivered broader efficiencies.
-In collaboration with stakeholders, we moved to accept electronic payments, reducing dependence on payments via post.
+We moved to accepting electronic payments, reducing dependence on payments via post.
 However, focus on cost and efficiency has not dampened our ambition.
-HCPC is improving its registration systems and processes, an investment that will significantly improve registrant experience.
+We are also improving our registration systems and processes, an investment that will significantly improve registrant experience.